sandeepjain2015/graph_dashboard_widget/readme.txt

 ## Features

-- Create a custom block using Create Block.
 - Display a graph visualization in a dashboard widget.
 - Support for WordPress version 6.1 and above.
 - Requires PHP version 7.0 or later.